EarthPol/earthpol.com/docs/Support/ServerRules.md

 - Town/Nation Names like "Silent Sanctuary" are not valid because there is no fictional relevance

 ### Section 6.
 Towny and SiegeWar Specifics
 6.1 - **Siege Conduct**: Kill feeding, town-claim surrounding strategies, and digging pits under siege banners to disrupt sieges are prohibited.
+This also includes abusing any mechanics of the plugin.

 6.2 - **Siege Outposts**:
     - Outposts placed next to a town for the purposes of conducting a siege are not counted as claimblocking.